anotheruiguy/node-sass-boilerplate/readme.md

           "grunt-cli": "~0.1.11"
         }

-4. Now, when you `git push heroku` Heroku will compile your Sass and your app will look pretty.
-Just like you.
+4. Now, when you `git push heroku` Heroku will compile your Sass.